 Enforced delay on Unconditional Offer Making from the Office for Students (OfS).

-The delay on making Unconditional offers to applicants who haven't met the standard entry criteria has been extended to 20 April 2020.
-However, as we only offer Unconditional Offers to applicants who have met their entry criteria, we will be able to start sending Unconditional offers from today (06/04/2020).
-The measure is in place is to ensure fairness for all students during this period of uncertainty and you can read more information about it on the OfS website.
+The delay on making Unconditional offers to applicants who haven't met the standard entry criteria has now ended.
+The measure was in place is to ensure fairness for all students during this period of uncertainty and you can read more information about it on the OfS website.